/ Hi, I’m Amir! /

 Generally, finding accommodation in the UK is quite easy.
 There are lots of sites and apps where you can find any type of accommodation, but just make sure that those sites or apps are legit.

-I hope you enjoy reading this post!
+I hope you enjoyed reading this post!

 Have a wonderful morning, afternoon and evening!